fguiet/raingauge-v2/README.md

 ## Configuring XBee S1 with XCTU v6.5.13

-I am using old XBee S1
+I am using old XBee S1.

+At the begining of the project I was using the transparent mode (AT).

+But I changed to API Mode as it offers more options (like the RSSI)

 ### XBee firmware update